govern0000/ClassModule/README.md

 The compiler reuse the Class directory, that is created in the Out directory when users build the Class Lang source code in Class Lang repo, including the "Script/System/Make.cmd" script in the repo

+This module list has Class Checking Model, Name Checking Model, and Access Checking Model in "Class.Module" directory and "Class.Infra" directory.